 We left our motel in Te Anau nice and early to go back past Queenstown and headed towards the Fox Glacier and Franz Josef Glacier areas.
-It was a long drive and as such Dad and I shared the driving.
+It was a long drive so Dad and I shared the driving.

 As we approached the Fox Glacier, I mentioned that our luck with the weather (glorious sunshine for two weeks) may have run out.
 The grey clouds were descending rapidly around the peaks above us, and we crossed our fingers and wished for it to clear for tomorrow.